List of Stargirl characters: Steven Sharpe / Gambler

 Steven Sharpe / Gambler (season 1; guest season 3; portrayed by Eric Goins) is a member of the ISA and former leader of the No Limits Gang who is a master in the art of deception, wields a derringer, owns a pet cat, and is depicted as an enemy of Doctor Mid-Nite.

 Steven Sharpe accompanies the Injustice Society in their attack on the Justice Society of America, during which he fought the JSA's leader Starman and was defeated by him.

-10 years later, Sharpe is the CFO of The American Dream with an egocentric and cut-off personality.
+Ten years later, Sharpe is the CFO of The American Dream with an egocentric and cut-off personality.
 Sharpe meets with his Icicle to discuss whether Stargirl is a potential threat to their plans.
 Gambler later met with Sportsmaster and Tigress in their civilian identities to talk about the mission that involves him getting the data they need for Project: New America.
 Afterwards, the two of them scold Gambler for the littering he committed near them and demands that he picks up the discarded garbage which he does.
 Gambler's mission was a success with Sportsmaster and Tigress holding off the ISA.
-After assisting Icicle in making preparations, Sharpe helps the ISA enact Project: New America in the two-part episode, "Stars and S.T.R.I.P.E."
-However, after Stargirl's JSA foil their plans, he wipes the ISA's servers and escapes while his teammates are either killed or captured.
+After assisting Icicle in making preparations, Sharpe helps the ISA enact Project: New America in the two-part episode, "Stars and S.T.R.I.P.E.", but after Stargirl's JSA foil their plans, he wipes the ISA's servers and escapes while his teammates are either killed or captured.

 In season three, Gambler returns to Blue Valley after hearing about Eclipso's defeat.
 He tries to get the Whitmore-Dugan family and Shade to help locate his estranged daughter Rebecca to no avail.
 While searching for her online while writing a letter to her, Gambler discovers that someone has placed a surveillance system on specific parts of Blue Valley.
 Upon investigating one of them outside his trailer, Gambler is attacked by an unknown figure.
-Following Artemis defeating the No Limits Gang, the JSA go to Gambler's trailer to ask him about the No Limits Gang only to find Gambler dead with Shiv nearby with his derringer as she states that she wasn't the one who killed him.
+Following Artemis defeating the No Limits Gang, the JSA go to Gambler's trailer to ask him about the No Limits Gang only to find Gambler dead with Shiv nearby with his derringer as she states that she was not the one who killed him.
 While Cindy works to break into Gambler's laptop, Mike and Jakeem learn from a wish made to Thunderbolt that Gambler's killer "has many names".
 A vision of Gambler appeared in the Shadowlands when Pat and Shade were sent there.
 It was discovered that Icicle and Ultra-Humanite were responsible for Gambler's death.
 After Icicle and Ultra-Humanite were defeated, Courtney delivered Gambler's letter to Rebecca.